sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/adw-credential.png  " ")

-7. Run this code snippet by replacing the **object\_uri** with the **URL Path** you copied earlier.
+9. Run this code snippet by replacing the **object\_uri** with the **URL Path** you copied earlier.
 This copies the wallet path to the ATP's DATA\_PUMP\_DIR.
-When we create the database link in the next steps this wallet will be required.
+When we create the database link in the next steps, this wallet is required.

     ````
     <copy>